huaminghuangtw/My-Life-Rules/README.md

 We believe in the power of [learning (and building) in public](https://www.swyx.io/learn-in-public).
 If you have additional life advice (with source link) that you think could fit in the script, feel free to contribute!

 Fork this repository, create a pull request with your additions, or open an issue to share your ideas, suggestions, or feedback.
-Your contributions can help make **Your Pocket Life Coach** even better!
+Your contributions can help **Your Pocket Life Coach** even better!

 ## 📧 Get in Touch